didil/stone-dapp/readme.md

 - Receive a receipt for your text submission
 - Prove time of submission (via block timestamp)

+Submission price collected by the contract: 0.001 ETH

 ## Demo

 App live at: [https://stone-dapp.firebaseapp.com](https://stone-dapp.firebaseapp.com)